 “I tucked my kids in last night and said, ‘See you in the morning!’ and then we laughed and laughed.
 Saw them 16 more times before sunrise.” – Unknown.
 As a parent of a child with ADHD, then this quote is likely very relatable.
 That is why we are providing you with healthy sleep habits that you can start today to support your child with ADHD.

-Often times, we are able to “clean-up” sleep with some quality, healthy sleep habits.
-Healthy sleep habits, or sleep hygiene, can improve the length and quality of your child’s sleep.
+Often, we can “clean up” sleep with some quality, healthy sleep habits.
+Healthy sleep habits, or sleep hygiene, can improve your child’s sleep length and quality.
 Let’s talk about some core healthy sleep practices that you can start implementing today:

 1) Consistent bedtime routine